Goldinteractive/gold-features/packages/element-loader/docs/base.md

 category: ElementLoader
 ---

 ElementLoader enables loading html content into the DOM.
-They can either be loaded instantly (e.g. for handling non-cachable fragments) or deferred by calling an event (e.g. for handling modal content).
+They can either be loaded instantly or deferred by calling an event (e.g. for handling modal content).

+This feature can be used for:
+- loading non-cacheable fragments (such as Login or query parameter based input)
+- lazy loading content (such as modal or pagination)

 ```types.js
 require(['featurify'], function(featurify) {